 Nature of the Immigration Problem.
-The Immigration and Naturalization Service (INS) estimated in early 2003 that there were 4.8 million undocumented Mexican migrants residing in the United States in January 2000, accounting for 68.7% of the total estimated illegal alien population of 7.0 million.
-Mexico takes the view that the migrants are "undocumented workers," making the point that since the U.S. market attracts and provides employment for the migrants, it bears some responsibility.
+Widely cited demographers at the Urban Institute estimated in January 2004 that there were 5.3 million undocumented Mexican migrants residing in the United States in 2002, accounting for 57% of the total estimated illegal alien population of 9.3 million.6 Mexico takes the view that the migrants are "undocumented workers," making the point that since the U.S. market attracts and provides employment for the migrants, it bears some responsibility.
 Mexico regularly voices concern about alleged abuses suffered by Mexican workers in the United States, and for the loss of life and hardships suffered by Mexican migrants as they utilize increasingly dangerous routes and methods to circumvent tighter border controls.
 Mexico benefits from illegal migration in at least two ways: (1) it is a "safety valve" that dissipates the political discontent that could arise from higher unemployment in Mexico; and (2) it is a source of remittances by workers in the United States to families in Mexico, estimated to be about \$10 billion per year.

-One of the main U.S. mechanisms for controlling illegal immigration is the Immigration Reform and Control Act of 1986 (P.L.
+Congress has passed two major sets of mechanisms for controlling illegal immigration within the last two decades.
+One set was the Immigration Reform and Control Act of 1986 (P.L.
 99-603).
-Main provisions of the act include civil and criminal penalties for U.S. employers who knowingly hire undocumented workers; increased border control and enforcement measures; anti-discrimination safeguards; provision for legalization of illegal aliens who resided continuously in the United States before 1982; and a special legalization for farm workers previously employed on American farms.
+Main provisions of the act included civil and criminal penalties for U.S. employers who knowingly hire undocumented workers; increased border control and enforcement measures; anti-discrimination safeguards; provision for legalization of illegal aliens who resided continuously in the United States before 1982; and a special legalization for farm workers previously employed on American farms.
+The other set was the Illegal Immigration Reform and